grscheller/scheller-linux-archive/notes/fishyFactoids.md

 Avoid shadowing outer scope variables with an an inner scope read.
 Not only is it bad programming practice, I found it can cause Fish to behave a bit screwy.
-Note that the variale aa does not retain any of its while loop values.
+Note that the variable aa does not retain any of its while loop values.
 This would be true even if it was set in global or universal scope.
 If you really want to do this,